New

 • Sub-Limits and Caps: Most OPDs have sub-limits or yearly caps, which means that the policyholder will only get back the amount up to this.

-• Waiting Period: Some OPD benefits might also come with a waiting period before it starts.
-It usually ranges between three months to one year.
+• Waiting Period: Some OPD benefits might also come with a waiting period before they start.
+It usually ranges from three months to one year.

 • Network Limitation: Cashless OPD might also be restricted to a certain list of hospitals or clinics, so check the list.

-If you want comprehensive health insurance, Star Health is there with plans that include benefits of OPD covering daily medical expenditure.
+If you want comprehensive health insurance, Star Health is there with plans that include the benefits of OPD covering daily medical expenditure.
 With cashless services and an extensive network of hospitals.
-Star Health ensures you stay covered in not only in-patient care but also in out-patient care.
+Star Health ensures you stay covered in not only in inpatient care but also in outpatient care.

 Also Read: